solniva/TMA4320_ScientificComputationNotes/chapter_ode/ExamplesODE.md

 from Mathematics 1, as well as in Part 1 of this course, where the Laplace transform was introduced as a tool to solve ODEs analytically.

-Before we present the first numerical methods to solve ODEs, we quickly look at a number of examples which hopefully will will serve as test examples throughout this topic.
+Before we present the first numerical methods to solve ODEs, we want to whet your appetite by quickly looking at a number of examples which hopefully will will serve as test examples throughout this topic.

-+++ {"slideshow": {"slide_type": "slide"}}
++++ {"slideshow": {"slide_type": "slide"}, "editable": true}

 ## Scalar first order ODEs
 A scalar, first-order ODE is an equation on the form